The Dog Brain: CBD as a Neuroprotectant

-The hippocampus, the portion of the brain that controls memory and emotional response, as well as the cerebellum, have been found to have higher CB1 receptor densities.
+The hippocampus, the portion of the brain that controls memory and emotional response, as well as the cerebellum, has been found to have higher CB1 receptor densities.
 In addition to memory and emotional response, these portions of the brain are also responsible for pain and movement.
-In studies involving chronic pain, THC and other cannabinoids have been found to reduce symptoms and produce positive responses.
+THC and other cannabinoids have been found to reduce symptoms and produce positive responses in studies involving chronic pain.

 In a study published in the Journal of Neurochemistry, scientists studied cultured microglial cells (cells that maintain the health of the central nervous system).
-These cells interact with others to create an inflammatory response when necessary and have been shown to be associated with C2 receptors.
-Research suggests CB2 receptors play a critical role in inflammation; and, activation of CB2 receptors have been found in neurodegenerative diseases.
+These cells interact with others to create an inflammatory response when necessary and have been shown to be associated with CB2 receptors.
+Research suggests CB2 receptors play a critical role in inflammation; and, activation of CB2 receptors has been found in neurodegenerative diseases.
 Increased levels of activated CB2 receptors have also been found in mice with Alzheimer’s.
-These findings indicate CB2 receptors may be useful when diagnosing neuroinflammation in early stages of disease.
+These findings indicate that CB2 receptors may be useful when diagnosing neuroinflammation in the early stages of disease.

 CBD, Endocannabinoid Receptors, and Neuroprotection